python-sdbus/python-sdbus/docs/asyncio_quick.rst

             self._proxify('org.example.test', '/')

-.. note:: Successfully initiating a proxy object does NOT guarantee that the dbus object exists.
+.. note:: Successfully initiating a proxy object does NOT guarantee that the D-Bus object exists.

 Serving objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :py:meth:`DbusInterfaceCommonAsync.export_to_dbus` method
-will export the object to the dbus.
-After calling it the object becomes visible on dbus for other processes to call.
+will export the object to the D-Bus.
+After calling it the object becomes visible on D-Bus for other processes to call.

 Example using ExampleInterface from before: ::